Perpetual motion machines. Are they pure science fiction? Or could we ever truly build one?

 There have been many claims of such devices in the past and all of them have proved to not be as advertised — to put it mildly.
 But could our current knowledge of physics and the universe open up actual possibilities of building a perpetual motion device in the future?

-These types of machines are, in effect, devices that move perpetually, they never stop.
-If you could create one today, set it moving and left it alone it should, in theory, keep moving until the end of days.
-Right up to the so-called “Big Freeze“, that is a very long time away indeed.
+These types of machines move perpetually, meaning, they never stop.
+If you could create one today, set it moving, and leave it alone it should keep moving until the end of days, aka the "Big Freeze".

-This will be a time of eternal, never ending, utter darkness.
-A nice thought and it’s only about 100 trillion years or so away.
-There are of course a plethora of other theories of the end of everything to take your pick from but my personal favorite is the Big Freeze.
-Seems fittingly sobering.
+This will be a time of eternal, never-ending, utter darkness.
+Nice to know, but don't lose sleep over it — it's only about 100 trillion years or so away.
+There are a plethora of other theories of the end of everything, but this one is most widely accepted by experts.

-You will likely find many designs out there on the ‘interweb’ claiming to be working prototypes or proofs of perpetual motion.
-Some of these designs certainly do look convincing on first inspection.
-You could probably develop a design yourself, and if engineered correctly they could also move for all time.
+You will likely find many designs out there on the internet claiming to be working prototypes or proofs of perpetual motion.
+Some of these designs certainly do look convincing on an initial inspection.
+You could probably develop a design yourself, and if it were possible to engineer it, it could also move for all time.

 A perpetual motion stone gathers no moss

 We are sure you are familiar with the first law of thermodynamics.
 This is the law of the conservation of energy.

 This states that energy is always conserved and can neither be created nor destroyed, although you can change its form.
 However, for a machine to keep moving, the energy input into the system must stay within the system without any losses.
 This fact alone renders the idea of perpetual motion machines moot.

 A true perpetual motion machine must obey the following: